Home improvement ideas that will add character to your home

 DIY Laundry Room Ideas

-37. Add a keyring hook right inside your laundry room or wherever is closet to the garage door.
+42. Add a keyring hook right inside your laundry room or wherever is closest to the garage door.

-38. Organize cleaning projects in baskets.
-We love these plastic looking bins.
+43. Organize cleaning projects in baskets.
+We love these plastic-looking bins.

 DIY Outdoor Spaces